Skip to content

 About streaming data

-Zenoss Cloud provides a variety of methods for gathering model, metric, and event data without a Collection Zone.
+Zenoss Cloud provides several methods for gathering model, metric, and event data without a Collection Zone.
 Each method uses the data receiver resources of the Zenoss API to update Zenoss Cloud.
-Updates are either a single transaction or a regular flow of data (hence the name streaming data).
+Updates are either a single transaction or a regular flow of data, or streaming data.

-• A connector gathers data from public cloud applications with just a little configuration.
+• Connectors.
+A connector gathers data from public cloud applications with just a little configuration.

-• An independent agent sends data either directly to Zenoss Cloud or indirectly, through a Zenoss Data Monitor proxy.
+• Agents.
+An independent agent sends data either directly to Zenoss Cloud or indirectly through a proxy.
 Agents are distributed as Docker images or platform-native packages.

 Connectors

 Zenoss Cloud provides ready-made connectors for public cloud applications.
 To enable monitoring, you need only configure a few fields—no agent installation is required.
-Supported connectors:
+Supported connectors include:

 Before setting up your connectors